Do Natural Remedies For Bipolar Disorder Exist?

 Natural remedies for bipolar depression and mania

-Again, symptoms of bipolar disorder can cause an individual harm in some cases if left untreated, so seeking professional medical support is usually recommended.
+In some cases, symptoms of bipolar disorder can cause an individual harm if left untreated, so seeking professional medical support is often recommended.
 In addition to following the treatment methods your doctor or psychiatrist may prescribe, you might ask them about more natural remedies you can incorporate as well.
-Many complementary and alternative therapies are related to changes you can make to your daily routine that might help you avoid triggering a flare-up of symptoms or exacerbating those that already are present.
+Many complementary and alternative therapies are related to changes you can make to your daily routine that might help you avoid inciting a flare-up of symptoms or exacerbating those that already are present.

 Sleep disturbances are common in people with bipolar disorder.
-As outlined above, both manic and depressive episodes can affect an individual’s sleep.
+Both manic and depressive episodes can affect an individual’s sleep.
 Additionally, disruptions in sleep, such as sleep deprivation, can cause or exacerbate symptoms of mania and depression.
 However, it’s also estimated that 70% of even those whose mood is categorized as “stable” experience insomnia.
-Taking measures to help reduce or prevent sleep issues can be especially important for people with bipolar disorder because lack of adequate sleep may trigger manic or depressive episodes.
+Taking measures to reduce or prevent sleep issues can be helpful for people with bipolar disorder because lack of adequate sleep may incite manic or depressive episodes.

 Speaking to your doctor about insomnia may help, as may practicing good sleep hygiene.
-This can include practices like:
+This can include practices like these:

 • Getting some form of exercise during the day